fluid-project/infusion-docs/src/documents/tutorial-prefsFrameworkMinimalFootprint/MinimalFootprint.md

 ## Caveats ##

-While the strategy outlined above will improve page load performance, it is not without its draw backs.
+While the strategy outlined above will improve page load performance, it is not without its drawbacks.

 * Prefs Editor
     * Users will have to navigate away from the current content to adjust settings